 Buncrana, the largest town in the peninsula, is home to a fully insured surfing school that makes the most of Inishowen’s superbly consistent waves.

 Buncrana’s main beach is Lisfannon beach, a 3 mile-long stretch of sand which has blue flag status.

-Here you can expect wave periods of up to 16 seconds, and an average swell height of 1,5 metres (5 feet) – these conditions make of Culdaff an ideal beach for beginners looking to go surfing in Ireland.
+Here you can expect wave periods of up to 16 seconds, and an average swell height of 1,5 meters (5 feet) – these conditions make of Culdaff an ideal beach for beginners looking to go surfing in Ireland.

 Before you decide on where to go surfing in Ireland, remember that having comprehensive insurance during your surfing adventure is as important as choosing a location – shop around for an insurance provider that guarantees medical cover, board damage and personal liability.